Theurer-Wrigley House: In recent years

 The Wrigley Family left the residence vacant in the years during and after the Great Depression, a period during which such mansions became targets for kidnapping and robbery, as in the cases of the Lindbergh child, George Weyerhauser, William Hamm, and numerous others.

 Originally furnished with nearly all Tiffany light fixtures, many of these were sold off at estate sales throughout the 1980s and early 1990s, or moved by the owners to other residences.
 The house was bought at some time in the late 1980s or early 1990s by Nick Jannes who started its renovation.
 He renamed it The Jannes Mansion.
 The downstairs was totally renovated and he rented it out for lavish events.

 The house remained vacant or under relatively poor custodianship for many years and, though still in excellent condition, requires both care and repair.
 The house sold for $11,000,000 in 2004 and received attention from Forbes's and Christie's online sites.
 In early 2017, the home came onto the market via a foreclosure.
-The home sold in January 2018 for 4.65 million dollars.
+The home sold in January 2018 for $4.65 million.